-Attorney General Barr Says DOJ Acts Independent Of Trump Interests
+Attorney General Barr Says DOJ Acts Independent Of Trump's Interests

-Attorney General Barr Says DOJ Acts Independent Of Trump Interests
+Attorney General Barr Says DOJ Acts Independent Of Trump's Interests

-Attorney General William Barr said Thursday that he didn't believe President Trump has overstepped the boundaries between the White House and the Justice Department in a number of big recent cases.
+Attorney General William Barr said Thursday that he doesn't believe President Trump has overstepped the boundaries between the White House and the Justice Department in a number of big recent cases.

-Barr told NPR in a wide-ranging interview that he believes Trump has "supervisory authority" to oversee the effective course of justice — but Barr said ultimately, the choices were made and carried through independently by the Justice Department.
+Barr told NPR in a wide-ranging interview that he believes Trump has "supervisory authority" to oversee the effective course of justice — but Barr said that ultimately, the choices were made and carried through independently by the Justice Department.

 "It's very important that the attorney general make sure that there's no political influence at stake involved in that — and there wasn't," Barr said.

-NPR's Steve Inskeep asked Barr about the case of former national security adviser Mike Flynn, in which the Justice Department dropped charges even after Flynn's guilty plea; about the firing of U.S. Attorney Geoffrey Berman in New York City; and others.
+NPR's Steve Inskeep asked Barr about the case of former national security adviser Michael Flynn, in which the Justice Department dropped charges even after Flynn's guilty plea; about the firing of U.S. Attorney Geoffrey Berman in New York City; and about others.

 Barr faulted what he called "irregularities" in the Flynn case that he said made it appropriate for him to resolve it by scrapping the prosecution.
-And he denied there was anything suspicious about the replacement of Berman, including any connection to ongoing investigations that might involve associates of Trump.
+And he denied that there was anything suspicious about the replacement of Berman, including any connection to ongoing investigations that might involve associates of Trump.

 "Anytime you make a personnel move, conspiracy theorists will suggest that there's some ulterior motive involved," Barr said.